singh-man/books/crackingTheCoding/14_databases.md

 ---

 Denormalization is a database  optimization technique  in which we add redundant  data to one or more tables.
-This can help us avoid costlyjoins in a relational database.
+This can help us avoid costly joins in a relational database.

 By contrast, in a traditional normalized database, we store data in separate logical tables and attempt  to minimize redundant data.
 We may strive to have only one copy of each piece of data in the database.